hamburg-catholics/hamburg-catholics.github.io/sacraments.md

 Confessions are being heard in the parish hall (Gemeindehaus) during the pandemic.

 ## Eucharist
-Children or adults who are interested in being prepared for first holy communion should contact Mario Stallone at [TBD](mailto:TBD) to find out about when the next round of classes will take place.
+Children or adults who are interested in being prepared for first holy communion should contact Mario Stallone at [catechism@hamburg-catholics.de](mailto:catechism@hamburg-catholics.de) to find out about when the next round of classes will take place.

 If you or a family member cannot attend Mass and would like to have the Eucharist brought to your home, please contact Fr.
 Ritchille Salinas at [svdsalinas@gmail.com](mailto:svdsalinas@gmail.com).